The Principles of Naturopathic Medicine

 3) Do no harm:

-Naturopathic Doctors use safe, effective, gentle, and natural therapies to improve the well being of a patient’s health, while limiting risk and adverse effects.
+Registered Naturopathic Doctors use safe, effective, gentle, and natural therapies to improve the well being of a patient’s health, while limiting risk and adverse effects.

 4) The healing power of nature:

 Naturopathic Medicine respects the innate intelligence of the human body to heal.
 This Vital Force is likened or related to the will to live, and works to bring the organism into balance and equilibrium, moving toward a state of optimal health.
-The role of the naturopathic physician is to facilitate this natural process biochemically, physiologically, mentally, emotionally, and spiritually.
+The role of the naturopathic doctor is to facilitate this natural process biochemically, physiologically, mentally, emotionally, and spiritually.

 5) The physician is a teacher: